 Joseph Brown brings over 30 years of sales, marketing and executive management experience to technology companies operating around the world.
 He is a visionary, result-oriented technology leader and a builder of high growth SaaS organizations and has worked with companies ranging in size from starts-ups to over $400m in annual revenue.

 Having lived and worked in Africa, Europe and the USA (Silicon Valley), he has helped corporations grow their top line at companies such as Unisys Corporation, Auspex Systems Inc., Edify Corporation, RightNow Technologies Inc., Avangate Inc. amongst others.
+He is currently an Advisory Board Member at Talent Ninja.
 Joe received his B. Comm (legal) degree from Wits University and a Master of Business Leadership degree from the University of South Africa.

 Joe is an avid sports fan having played soccer in South Africa in the final years of the NFL and the early years of the NPSL leagues for Wits University, Hellenic and Southern Suburbs.
 Today, Joe can be seen on the golf course and at Stanford University Football and Basketball games.
 He can also be seen in Las Vegas watching South Africa in the Rugby 7’s tournament.

-John Burger, Director of IT, Legal and Treasury, Kaiser Permanente
+John Burger, Director of IT, Payments & Treasury Platforms, Kaiser Permanente

 A proven leader and strategist, Burger provides the vision and technical insight critical to corporate optimization of technology resources.
 Burger has 20 years of experience in finance and IT.
 Burger was rated an impact player by Fortune 1000 companies/customers in improving overall productivity and service capability/quality to boost revenues and ROI.